croz-ltd/dpcmder/README.md

 j k l
 a   z

-Custom external (Viewer/Editor/Diff) commands: dpcmder configuration is saved to ~/.dpcmder/config.json where commands used for calling external commands are set.
+Custom external commands (Viewer/Editor/Diff): dpcmder configuration is saved to ~/.dpcmder/config.json where commands used for calling external commands are set.
 By default these are "less", "vi" and "ldiff" but could be any commands.
 All of those commands should be started in foreground and should wait for user's input to complete.
 For example for viewer "less" or "more" can be used while "cat" will not work.
-For file comparison normal "diff" command can't be used but "blocking" diff script must be prepared (something like: diff "$1" "$2" | less).
+For file comparison normal "diff" command can't be used but "blocking" diff command must be used like vimdiff or custom ldiff script which combines diff and less commands can be prepared (something like:
+ 'diff "$1" "$2" | less'
+or for more fancy colored output you can use something like:
+ 'diff -u -r --color=always "$1" "$2" | less -r').

 SOMA (+ AMP) vs REST:
 SOMA and AMP interfaces have one shortcoming - you can't see domain list if you